The Book of Hat

 “We got to know Harriet through the blog she started in August 2011, which documents the changes in her life after she discovers she has cancer.
 But don’t be put off by that – her writing is funny and truthful and wise, exactly like the Harriet we got to meet when she visited the set last year.
 You’ll see how great her writing is.
 She had a genuine talent, and would no doubt have made that her career.”
 Sir Peter Jackson, filmmaker, NZ

-BUY THIS BOOK ON THIS SITE – CLICK HERE
+BUY THE BOOK OF HAT – CLICK HERE